CobayaSampler/cobaya/DEVEL.rst

   The arguments of the functions defining the *understood* arguments should be statistical parameters for now.
 At the point of writing this notes, we have not implemented multi-level dependencies.

 Now, for the **out** reparametrisation.

-First, notice that if they were just specified by assigning them a function, they would look exactly like the fixed and function-valued parameters above, e.g. :math:`v` in the last example.
-We need of course to distinguish them from input parameters.
-Notice that assigning them a function looks more like how a fixed parameter would behave, so we will reserve that notation for fixed ones (on the other hand, derived parameters may contain other sub-fields, such as a *range*, which is incompatible with a pure assignment).
-Thus, we will specify the function with the key `derived`.
-E.g. if we want both to store :math:`x^2` when sampling :math:`x`, we would input
+First, notice that if derived paremters which are given by a function were just specified by assigning them that function, they would look exactly like the fixed, function-valued parameters above, e.g. :math:`v` in the last example.
+We need to distinguish them from input parameters.
+Notice that an assignment looks more like how a fixed parameter would be specified, so we will reserve that notation for those (also, derived parameters may contain other sub-fields, such as a *range*, which are incompatible with a pure assignment).
+Thus, we will specify function-valued derived parameters with the key ``derived``, to which said function is assigned.
+E.g. if we want to sampling :math:`x` and store :math:`x^2` along the way, we would input

 .. code:: yaml